 Sometimes, the creepy plot in a thriller draws from a real-life scenario.
-One of these scenarios is the phenomena of “dead calls” or phone calls from the dead.
+One of these scenarios is the phenomenon of “dead calls” or phone calls from the dead.
 Almost everyone has caller ID and that is what makes these calls get a lot creepier, as is the case of Charles Peck.

 What Are Phone Calls from the Dead?

-The phenomena of a “Phone Call from the Dead” occurs when a person who is allegedly dead makes a phone call to a loved one.
+The phenomenon of a “Phone Call from the Dead” occurs when a person who is allegedly dead makes a phone call to a loved one.
 A family member or significant other is usually on the receiving end of these dead phone calls.
 Some calls occur before it is known that the person has died, while others claim calls have happened years after death.